Carrickmines Luas stop: Luas construction (2010)

 In 2010, the Luas Green Line was extended south from Sandyford to Brides Glen.
-The line uses the same alignment as the Harcourt Street line between Carrickmines and Brides Glen, and Carrickmines was rebuilt as a tram stop.
+The line mostly uses the same alignment as the Harcourt Street line between Carrickmines and Brides Glen, and Carrickmines was rebuilt as a tram stop.

 During construction, the property had to be bought by the Railway Procurement Agency for work to begin.
 The modern extension was demolished as it was blocking the tracks.
 The waiting room and ramp were also demolished, the latter being rebuilt.
 A wall was built to separate the stop from the old station property, and the old alignment had new tracks laid and overhead catenary wired hung.
 Once work had finished, the station building was once again sold off as a private residence.

 At the same time as the construction of the stop, the Glenamuck Road North, which passes the stop was widened.
 To allow for this, the old iron road bridge was replaced with a modern concrete bridge.
 The new bridge has high solid parapets.
 On the sides that face the roads, these parapets are covered with sandstone bricks.
 This pattern extends along the walls on either side of the road.

 The stop today

 Carrickmines stop has ticket machines, shelters, displays, and signage of the same design as other Luas stops.
 One platform is bound by a steel railing, the other by a sandstone wall.
 The station building can still clearly be seen from the platforms, as can the old water tower, which has fallen into disrepair.

 The main entrance is a gap in the wall at Glenamuck Road North.
 The stop is marked with a solar powered totem featuring the Luas logo, a feature unique to the stop.
 The entrance has a flat area with a bicycle rack, then connects to a newly built ramp (in the same position as the old DWWR ramp) which leads to the western end of the southbound platform.
-The stop has a Park and ride facility with 362 spaces, of which 13 are for disabled badge holders and 4 allow electric vehicles to be charged.
+The stop has a park and ride facility with 362 spaces, of which 13 are for disabled badge holders and 4 have an EV charger.
 The car park also has a bus stop and turning circle, although as of 2021 this is not used.
 The car park is accessed from a dedicated turn off of Carrickmines South Roundabout, and a short pathway leads to the northbound platform.

-Service

 On average, trams run every 10–15 minutes.
-Southbound trams all go to Brides Glen.
+All southbound trams go to Brides Glen.
 Most trams travelling north from Carrickmines continue to the northern terminus at Broombridge, but some terminate at Parnell.

+Onward transport

-The stop is also served by Go-Ahead Ireland route 63.
+The stop is served by Go-Ahead Ireland routes L26 and L27.
+These connect the stop to Carrickmines village and Cabinteely, as well as to further destinations such as Kilternan and Dún Laoghaire.